Target Takes Aim At Walmart, With Some Success

 "With the current state of the economy, we know that our customers are continuing to struggle, and we're working every day to help them get what they want and need at the lowest prices," he said.

 Traditionally, the two retailers have zeroed in on slightly different customer bases, Johnson said.
 Walmart focused on using its once-undisputed position as the price leader to lure in customers making $30,000 to $60,000 a year, while Target went after a customer base with a slightly higher income bracket.

 "There's some overlap in the customer base, but the average household income at Target tends to be $10,000 to $15,000 higher," Johnson said.

 But Target has made a conscious effort to lower its prices and steal away some of those Walmart loyalists.
-For the first quarter of 2011, CGP's monthly Pricetracker showed that for the first time since the survey started five years ago, Target's prices were a bit lower than Walmart's on a basket of 58 items.
+For the first quarter of 2011, Customer Growth Partners' monthly price tracker showed that for the first time since the survey started five years ago, Target's prices were a bit lower than Walmart's on a basket of 58 items.

-As Target stocked its shelves with groceries, Walmart's 3,800 stores struggled to add some pizzazz to some of its other departments, Johnson said.
+As Target stocked its shelves with groceries, Walmart's more than 3,800 U.S. stores struggled to add some pizazz to some of its other departments, Johnson said.

 In a sign of just how much the economy is hurting its traditional customer base, Walmart finds itself going head-to-head with Target for middle-income customers just as its lower-income clientele is being lured away by an even cheaper option — the dollar store.

 "If you go to the dollar stores, they've done a much better job of offering food to the consumers," Sozzi said, adding that a lot of people who used to shop at Walmart "don't have the money" to shop there anymore.